Skip to main content

 06What's the insertion fee?

-eBay gives every seller 250 zero-insertion-fee listings per month.
-Beyond that, each additional listing costs $0.35.
-Store subscribers get larger free quotas: Basic 1,000, Premium 10,000, Anchor 25,000, Enterprise 100,000.
-If your monthly listings exceed your quota, our calculator amortizes the insertion fees across your monthly orders to show the per-sale impact.
+eBay gives 250 free listings/month without a store.
+Each listing beyond that costs $0.35.
+Store free quotas: Basic 1,000, Premium 10,000, Anchor 25,000, Enterprise 100,000.
+Our calculator amortizes insertion fees across your monthly orders to show the per-sale cost.

 07Do I pay an FVF on the shipping I charge buyers?